vishnu2646/Grootan/README.md

 # You can Login and before it you must register with the required details

-Once After the  Button is pressed then Click the login link which is present below the register button
+Once the Register Button is pressed then Click the login link which is present below the register button

 # LOGIN Instruction